MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/nodejs/build-gulp.md

 monikerRange: '>= tfs-2017'
 ---

-# Build your Node.js app with Gulp
+# Build your Node.js app with gulp

-**VSTS | TFS 2018 | TFS 2017.3**
+**Azure Pipelines | TFS 2018 | TFS 2017.3**

 ::: moniker range="<= tfs-2018"
 [!INCLUDE [temp](../../_shared/concept-rename-note.md)]
 ::: moniker-end

-Follow these steps to set up a continuous integration (CI) process for a Node.js app using Visual Studio Team Services (VSTS) or Team Foundation Server (TFS).
+Follow these steps to set up a continuous integration (CI) process for a Node.js app using Azure Pipelines or Team Foundation Server (TFS).

 As you walk through this quickstart, we'll ask you to choose:

-* Which kind of Git service you're using: VSTS or TFS, or GitHub.
+* Which kind of Git service you're using: Azure Repos or TFS, or GitHub.

 * How you want to define your build: in a web interface, or configured as code in YAML